The short answer is generally NO. However, the long answer is not as clear cut as to whether dogs need a winter coat.

 How to put a winter coat on a dog

 Once you’ve decided that a jacket is right for your dog, don’t just throw one onto them.
-Start with a light jacket as it is important to ensure your dog doesn’t overheat or come to rely on a thick jacket they do not need.
+Start with a light jacket, as it is important to ensure your dog doesn’t overheat or come to rely on a thick coat they do not need.

 You should also check that the style you choose does not restrict your dog’s movement and that they can move around freely.
 Try to opt for designs that have the added benefit of being waterproof, especially with our British weather!

 You may also want to get your dog to try on dog boots/booties for added protection.
-They are great for providing paws with resistance against the cold ground, which may have been sprayed with toxic chemicals such as antifreeze in some areas.
+They are great for providing paws with resistance against the cold ground, which some areas may have been sprayed with toxic chemicals such as antifreeze.